 Confidential and Fast Results

-What Compensation Am I Eligible For?
+Am I Eligible for Compensation?

-Contact Berthold Law Firm Today.
+Contact the Berthold Law Firm.

 Our work has not gone unnoticed.
 Martindale‑Hubbell®, one of the country’s top legal directories, has awarded our firm an "AV" rating.
 This is the highest and most respected designation of legal ability and ethical conduct among firms in our practice areas.
 In addition, Berthold Law Firm has the best research tools and resources to fully investigate and evaluate your case.